marklai1998/cs3201-text-messenger-assignment/readme.md

 # CS3201 Text Messenger Assignment
 ## Introduction
-This repository is created for `City University HK` course `CS3201 - Computer Networks` programming assignment All credit goes to: Mark Lai
+This repository is created for `City University HK` course `CS3201 - Computer Networks` programming assignment <br />
+All credit goes to: Mark Lai

 ## Assignment requirement
-Aim to create a TCP based text messenger app for 2 or more participant.
+Aim to create a TCP based text messenger app for 2 or more participant. <br />
-Both participants can both send receive messages.
+Both participants can both send receive messages. <br />
-Multi-threading and non blocking topology is a bonus.
+Multi-threading and non blocking topology is a bonus. <br />

 ## Library used
 | Library   | Usage                                          |